mcwalters/mcwalters.github.io/_posts/2015-10-31-how-not-to-teach-math.markdown

 want here?
 Do they want me to divide?”) ...
 The insistence that all numbers and expressions be put into various standard forms will provide additional confusion as to the meaning of identity and equality.

-The demand for respect which comes from Berry reeks of this "church of math" piety and is contrary to mathematical learning as an adventure of discovery, a creative endeavor where the teacher is a midwife not a sculptor.
+The demand for respect which comes from Berry (and her self description as an evangelist for math) reeks of this "church of math" piety and is contrary to mathematical learning as an adventure of discovery, a creative endeavor where the teacher is a midwife not a sculptor.
 One of the wonderful things about math is that it's a level playing field.
 There are no "thou shalt"s because the math is all there is.
 "Does this make sense?" is the only guideline.